lmbneuron/D-LMBmap/tutorial/README.md

 Click Action->Register and register the Fix image and the Moving image.
 The result will be shown in the Registration image window.

 The following actions can be taken for Moving images in the menu bar.
 - Moving->File: including import and export.
-The import action includes Moving->File-> Import-> From File which means import from file and Moving->File-> Import -> From main surface which means obtained by copying the image in the main interfacfe.
+The import action includes Moving->File-> Import-> From File which means import from file and Moving->File-> Import -> From main inteface which means obtained by copying the image in the main interfacfe.
   The usage of the Export is similar with the Import.

 #### 3. Fix image